-Over half of parents think the F-Word appears in PG-13 rated movies too much.
+Nearly half of parents think the F-Word appears in PG-13 rated movies too much.
 Sexual content of various types follows closely behind.

-Based on your experience with the PG-13 rating, how do you feel about the amount of ... currently in the PG-13 rating?
-(Too much is in the PG-13 rating/About the right amount is in the PG-13 rating/More could be in the PG-13 rating) % Saying "Too Much is in the PG-13 rating" (Total Parents N=1488)
+Based on your experience with the PG-13 rating, how do you feel about the amount of ... currently in the PG-13 rating? % Saying "Too Much is in the PG-13 rating" (Total Parents N=1559)